workshops for leaders and teachers

 mentoring eplc – learn more

-audience: teachers, teacher teams, PLCs, instructional coaches, induction leaders, administrators (in school districts)
+audience: teachers, teacher teams, PLCs, instructional coaches, induction leaders, and administrators (in school districts)

 Mentoring is key to new teachers’ success!
 Designed as an extension of the lead4ward mentor training, the online mentoring series will explore and expand the tools and skills needed to effectively coach and mentor new teachers.